yatharth/psych250-finalproject/README.md

 ## Goal of testing

 We wanted to test a potential signature of development in a DNN.
 Specifically, we were interested in the Face Inversion Effect, which emerges in a human's brain within the first year of life.
-We examined whether there was an analogue in the learning trajectory of the DNN.
+We wanted to see whether there was an analogue to be found in the learning trajectory of the DNN.
 Such an analogue would appear as a gap in performance between classifying upright headshots versus inverted headshots.
 We were especially interested in when such a gap emerged, and how it evolved as the network approached maturity or convergence.

 Humans mainly see upright faces in our daily lives; our training protocol was meant to approximate this experience by training the network on primarily upright images.